Skip to main content

 Common configuration

-For all the authentication methods below, the following configuration options can be set in your profiles.yml file:
+For all the authentication methods, refer to the following configuration options that can be set in your profiles.yml file.
+A complete reference of all options can be found at the end of this page.

 Connection encryption